• CALL US : +91-422-4225333

 TEXFAIR 2019 August 9-12, 2019 CODISSIA Trade Fair Complex Coimbatore 250 100000

-The Southern India Mills’ Association (SIMA), Coimbatore organized Texfair 2019 – largest expo of textile machinery, spares, accessories and other supporting services and Farm to Finish Expo 2019 – expo showcased right from raw material to finished products during August 9-12, 2019 at CODISSIA Trade Fair Complex, Coimbatore.
+The Southern India Mills’ Association (SIMA), Coimbatore organized Texfair 2026, 15th of its kind.
+The largest Expo for Textile Machinery, Accessories, Spares and other supporting services during March 6-9 at CODISSIA Trade Fair Complex, Coimbatore.

-We thank all the exhibitors for showcasing their products and services, the CEOs of mills for visiting and deputing their technical personnel and also visitors from various textile clusters across the State and making the Expos yet another successful event.
+We thank all the exhibitors for showcasing their products and services, Top Management of the Industry and CEOs of mills for visiting & deputing their technical personnel and also the visitors from various textile clusters across the country for making the Expo yet another success event.

 Thanks & Regards,